 Choose an appropriate Name & Brand

-When naming and branding your business, think about your use of colours, images and wording.
+When naming and branding your business, think about your use of colors, images and wording.
 Will some cultures view any of these aspects in a negative light?
 Try to ensure that your name and brand will not be subject to misinterpretation.
-Remember, rebranding is a costly and time consuming process, which can be avoided if you choose a good,
+Remember, re-branding is a costly and time consuming process, which can be avoided if you choose a good,

 Identify a target market